tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 * Is the graph view the most appropriate to view and edit this type of information?
 Would a text visualization be as appropriate?
 	* The most appropriate?
 At this point in time, it seems appropriate, however being the **most** appropriate, I am unsure
 	* A text visualization may be as appropriate when visualizing first degree concepts, but as soon as we increase the depth of the visualization, it becomes less and less valuable/easy to understand
+	* When editing first degree concepts, the main concept is "the title", while all of its relations are "bullet points"
+		* Reciprocally, if you were to click on any of the related concepts, you would be brought to that concept list of relations, which would contain the concept you came from
 * Is there any value in suggesting elements related to an element that was just added?
 	* In general, the answer would be no: when defining a new concept as part of a hierarchy, if it is properly placed, then it should be mutually exclusive with its siblings and be transitively related to the abstractions of the concept it was attached to
 	* However a concept such as a person may relate to other people and so, by linking a person to another, it is likely that they share similar friends, parents, siblings, coworkers, etc.